Clubs @ AHS

 Communicate with your members!
 Many clubs often use a Facebook group or an Instagram account.
 These also great ways to keep in touch with club alumni.

-If you have questions, ask the Commissioner of Diversity, Arts, & Clubs (Sarah Hartono) or anyone on leadership.
+If you have questions, contact the Commissioner of Arts, & Clubs (Elizabeth) or anyone on leadership.
 It's better to ask than to assume — this will work out better for yourself, your club, and the school!

 Hold meetings with your board/officers/club leaders regularly, or have some solid way to communicate.
 Many clubs use Facebook Messenger, text, or Google Hangouts.
 This eases the workload off of the president and builds other officers in terms of leadership as well.